HOW TO PLAN YOUR OWN MENDOZA VINEYARDS TOUR

 We’d especially like to thank Romina for coordinating with Luis and the vineyards we visited.
 And, if you like what you’ve read and plan to visit Mendoza in the near future, we’d urge you to give her a call.
 Her number is +54 92614185651 and she can also be contacted on Instagram.

-And that “fabulous” Airbnb in Mendoza I mentioned earlier in this article?
+Oh, and that “fabulous” Airbnb in Mendoza I mentioned earlier in this article?
 Well, Rosario’s Loft Luminoso y Tranquilo might just be our best Airbnb experience in five years of travel.
-And, if you’d like to be on the receiving end of true Argentinian hospitality, we doubt you’ll find a better example.
+Honestly, if you’d like to be on the receiving end of true Argentinian hospitality, we doubt you’ll find a better example.

 What did you think?
 Have you been to any of the Mendoza vineyards?
 Do you have any recommendations to add?
 Or perhaps you’re thinking of visiting there in the near future?
 Either way, we’d love to hear from you so please add your comments below.